tradecloud/tradecloud-docs-api-v2/order/buyer/issue/no-delivery-expected.md

 You can set `No delivery expected` by using the `/order` API resource, by setting the `indicators.noDeliveryExpected` on line level.

 {% hint style="info" %}
-Lines having the `noDeliveryExpected` indicator set will never become`Overdue`
+Lines having the `noDeliveryExpected` indicator set will never become `Overdue`.
 {% endhint %}